psychemedia/storytelling-notes/skimmington-ride.md

 https://britishnewspaperarchive.co.uk/viewer/bl/0003516/18840315/061/0006
 North British Advertiser & Ladies' Journal - Saturday 15 March 1884

-TO DO

 RIDING THE STANG.

 AN OLD YORKSHIRE CUSTOM.

 The ancient custom of riding the stang still lingers in some of the remote parts of Yorkshire.
 Holding delinquents up to ridicule was a favourite mode of punishment practised by our forefathers, and riding the stang was the means generally employed for punishing husbands who beat their wives, or allowed themselves to be henpecked, or if their conduct was profligate or licentious.
 There are various designations for the custom:— In our own county riding the stang is the name used; in Scotland the same term is applied; in the south of England skimmington riding is the title generally employed, on the Continent it is known by other appellations.

 The mode of carrying out the ceremony is as follows:— A man, having beaten his wife, the young men of the assume the attitude of public censors, arrangements are made for riding the stang three nights in succession.
 A trumpeter blows his horn loud and long as day gives way to night, and the viilagers are brought together.
 A pole or a ladder is procured, and the most witty man of the village is placed thereon, mounted shoulder high, and carried in great state through the streets.
-In one hand he has a large key or stick, and in the other a dripping-pan, and leads the music of the crowd, Men, women, and children join in the fun, and beat kettles, pans, pots, or anything else that will make a noise, tin whistles, horns and trumpets are blown, the noise produced being better imagined than described.
+In one hand he has a large key or stick, and in the other a dripping-pan, and leads the music of the crowd.
+Men, women, and children join in the fun, and beat kettles, pans, pots, or anything else that will make a noise, tin whistles, horns and trumpets are blown, the noise produced being better imagined than described.
 As soon as all is ready a start is made, and about every fifty yards the procession stops, and the mounted man proclaims at the top of his voice a rhyme suited to the nature of the offence, somewhat as under:—

 Ran, tan, tan; ran, tan, tan,
 To the sound of this pan;